 Enhancing Human-in-the-Loop Learning for Binary Sentiment Word Classification

-Belen Martin-Urcelay, Christopher J. Rozell, Mattieu R. Bloch
+Belen Martin-Urcelay, Christopher J. Rozell, Matthieu R. Bloch

 CDC '24: Conference on Decision and Control.
 Dec.
 2024.